(a) Basis of preparation

-Old Mutual plc (the Company) is a company incorporated in the UK.
+Old Mutual plc (the Company) is a company incorporated in England and Wales.

-The Group financial statements consolidate those of the Company and its subsidiaries (together referred to as the "Group") and equity account the Group's interest in associates and jointly controlled entities.
-The Parent Company financial statements present information about the Company as a separate entity and not about its group.
+The Group financial statements consolidate those of the Company and its subsidiaries (together referred to as the 'Group') and equity account the Group's interest in associates and jointly controlled entities (other than those held by long-term insurance funds).
+The Parent Company financial statements present information about the Company as a separate entity and not about its Group.

-The accounting policies set out below have, unless otherwise stated, been applied consistently to all periods presented in these consolidated financial statements and in preparing an opening IFRS balance sheet at 1 January 2004 for the purposes of the transition to Adopted IFRSs.
+The accounting policies set out below have, unless otherwise stated, been applied consistently to all periods presented in these consolidated financial statements.

-The financial statements are prepared on the historical cost basis except that the following assets and liabilities are stated at their fair value: derivative financial instruments, financial instruments classified as fair value through the income statement or as available-for-sale and investment property.
+The financial statements are prepared on the historical cost basis except that the following assets and liabilities are stated at their fair value: derivative financial instruments, financial instruments classified as fair value through the income statement or as available for sale, owner-occupied property and investment property.
 Non-current assets and disposal groups held for sale are stated at the lower of previous carrying amount and fair value less costs to sell.

-Judgements made by the directors, in the applications of these accounting policies that have significant effect on the financial statements and estimates with a significant risk of material adjustment in the next year are discussed in note 1(p).
+Judgments made by the directors in the applications of these accounting policies that have significant effect on the financial statements and estimates with a significant risk of material adjustment in the next year are discussed in note 1(p).

 (b) Foreign currency translation